Violet Turner

-Dr. Violet Marianne Turner is a fictional character on the American television drama Private Practice, a spin-off from Grey's Anatomy.
+Dr. Violet Maryann Turner is a fictional character on the American television drama Private Practice, a spin-off from Grey's Anatomy.
 She is portrayed by Amy Brenneman.

 Storylines

 Season One

-Violet is a psychiatrist at the Oceanside Wellness Centre.
+Violet is a psychiatrist at the Oceanside Wellness Center.
 Though she tells her patients that "happiness can be attained with focus", she fails to find any happiness in her own life and she even questions the usefulness of her chosen profession.
 Six months previously, her boyfriend Allan had ended their romantic relationship, devastating her.
 The situation was made worse when she ran into Allan in a supermarket, only to discover that he married a younger woman only a few months after their break-up.
 This has shaken Violet badly and she continues to telephone Allan as she tries to deal with their dissolved relationship.

 Violet is highly offended by women who lie about being raped.
 In a conversation with Dell Parker, she confirms that she was raped during her junior year of college and her best friend in college helped her get through it.
 In Episode 4.08 ("What Happens Next"), Violet also reveals this experience to Charlotte (after Charlotte's own rape).

 Violet is best friends with her co-worker, Cooper Freedman, often getting him out of humiliating situations with women.

 Violet also attended the University of Oregon, pursuing medicine at Harvard Medical School.
 She is a member of the American Psychiatric Association and the American College of Psychiatrists.